cpliakas/quickbase-textmate/README.md

 # quickbase-textmate

-A command line tool that automates creation to TextMate grammar for use with VS Code.
-The goal is to make it easier to maintain extentions like the one at https://github.com/jdklub/vscode-quickbase-formula.
+A command line tool that automates the creation of a TextMate grammar for Quickbase formulae.
+The primary goal is to make it easier to maintain IDE extentions like the one at https://github.com/jdklub/vscode-quickbase-formula for VS Code.

 ## Installation